 The second devil was rather preoccupied too, however.
 It had been nibbling at the eyeball and had managed to claw a succulent piece from it.
 It ate contentedly, juice trickling down its chin, licking its fingers and shuddering with pleasure.

 I turned to the last devil who was dozing in one corner of the eye, dangling one scrawny leg over the edge and flicking a toothpick about in its mouth.
-It was grinning diabolically – how else, now I come to think of it? – in the midst of what appeared to be a sumptuous daydream.
+It was grinning diabolically – how else, now I come to think of it? – in the midst of what appeared to be a delicious, rapacious daydream.
 I cleared my throat in order to obtain its attention.
 It opened its eyes to a slit and on sighting me, sat up promptly and smiled – at least, I presume it was meant to be a smile.